Oliveena/WebDevIIFinalProject/DailyScrum.md

     2) Today:
     - Ana: Working on API call and dashboard
     - Evan: Working on nav links being fully functional
-    - Dylan: Working on linking Spending with budget
+    - Dylan: Connecting the mock data from Budget to Spending pages, so that the budget set by user is displayed on the graph on the Spending page.

     3) Any issues obstacles/challenges/need-help?
     - Ana: